lanceydancey/mcgrath/vms_on_macos.md

 ## Running on Intel

 If you're using an Intel Mac, you're in luck.
-You can take the easy road for the virtual network setup.
+You could take the easy road for the virtual network setup.
 Well, mostly easy.
 You could use [pfSense](https://www.pfsense.org/) directly, rather than using FreeBSD and then setting up tools yourself.
 But, that just isn't nearly as much fun.
 So read the next section and do it that way.
 Yes, I'm serious.
 You had to actually learn math before you got to use the calculator, right?
 Same thing here.
 And if that wasn't the case for you, just smile, nod, and pretend it was.

 ## Running on Apple Silicon (M1+)